sf-wdi-44/react-component-lifecycle/readme.md

 $ npm start
 ```

-The app we're going to build will pull characters from the Star Wars API (SWAPI) and create a flashcard for each person.
+The app we're going to build will pull characters from a dictionary API and create a flashcard for each word and definition`.
 The app will then cycle through each word, giving the user 10 seconds to think of the definition before moving on to the next card.

 ### We Do: Adding the Flashcard Container

-#### Use Axios to query the star wars API
+#### Use Axios to query the dictionary API

 <details>
     <summary>Solution</summary>